fenago/ml-bootcamp/Lab_6.md

 ##### Figure 6.32 The effect of the number of trees on the AUC from train and validation sets.
-To see how to plot these values, check the notebook in the book's GitHub repository.
+To see how to plot these values, check the notebook in the course's GitHub repository.

 ![](./images/06-32.png)